kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 API-TOKEN = "123456abcdef"
 ```

-When calling a Kosli CLI command you can skip file extension.
+When using the `--config-file` flag you can skip the file extension.
 For example,
 to list environments with `org` and `api-token` in the configuration file you would run:

 ```
-$ kosli environment ls --config-file kosli-conf
+$ kosli environment ls --config-file=kosli-conf
 ```

-`--config-file` defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and
+The `--config-file` flag defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and
-the file is in the same location as where you run Kosli CLI commands from, you can
+the file is in the same location where you run Kosli CLI commands from, you can
-skip the `--config-file` altogether.
+skip the `--config-file` flag altogether.

 #### Dry run